 - What are your feelings about palliative care?

 Palliative care and hospice care are not the same.
-Hospice care starts when a person’s life may have 6 months or less.
+Hospice care starts when a person has 6 months or less to live.
 The goal of hospice care is to provide comfort and support while stopping any treatments that try to cure a disease.
 Hospice care can take place at home or in a healthcare facility.
 Ask your loved one the following:

 - Would you be interested in hospice care at the end of your life?